StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

 This baseline build on well-established iVector/PLDA speaker verification framework for SRE 2010 female tasks.
-This work is based on based on Kaldi SRE 2008 example.
+This work is based on Kaldi SRE 2008 example.
 The result is reported as the clean iVector/PLDA base line in [1] with average EER 3.50%.